Thanu89/the-wild-oasis-customer-side/README.md

 # 💫 About This Project:
 A website that allows users to log in via Google and then make/delete reservations for a cabin listed on the site.
 All information is dynamically loaded from the supabase database.
+Deployed on Vercel: https://the-wild-oasis-customer-side.vercel.app/

 # 💻 Tech Stack: